katylak/cvad/configure-high-availability.md

 ### VMware ESXi
 {: #vmware-servers-ha}

-The minimum recommendation for high availability is three ESXi hosts with NFS storage.<!-- and 4 ESXi hosts with VSAN storage--> These servers are provisioned in the cluster and are highly available within the data center.
+The minimum recommendation for high availability is three ESXi hosts with NFS storage.
+These servers are provisioned in the cluster and are highly available within the data center.

 ## Cloud Connectors
 {: #cloud-connectors-ha}